wp-plugins/allwebmenus-wordpress-menu-plugin/readme.txt

 == Changelog ==
+= 1.1.11 (requires AllWebMenus Build #884 or above) =
+* Fixed an issue related to folder permissions
+= 1.1.10 (requires AllWebMenus Build #884 or above) =
-= 1.1.9 (requires AllWebMenus Build #884 or above) =
+* Fixed a case where UL/LI menus with JS Genre did not work = 1.1.9 (requires AllWebMenus Build #884 or above) =
 * Improved the security protection.
 = 1.1.8 (requires AllWebMenus Build #884 or above) =